dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 ### Mechanical
 Mechanical upgrades enhance the capability of their governing limb area.
 They need to be installed by a professional mechanic.

 #### Legs
-- Kicking damage
-- Running speed
-- Jumping height
+- SPEED: Running/swimming speed/jumping height

 #### Arms
-- Punching damage
+- STRENGTH: Punching damage and lifting things
-- Swimming speed

 #### Back
-- Fall damage reduction
+- Fall damage reduction ( passive )
-- Cloak
+- CLOAK: Invisibility cloak

 ### Biological
 Biological upgrades govern internal properties, such as reflexes and dexterity.
 They can be installed by the player.

 #### Eyes
-- Auto aim
+- AIM: Auto aim
-- Enemy analysis
-  - Display target enemy statistics

 #### Hands
-- Lock picking
+- Lock picking (passive)
-- Reload speed
+- Reload speed (passive)
   - The factor with which to multiply the reload speed of any weapon
-- Punch
+- Punch (passive)
-  - A variety of punching attacks
+  - A variety of punching attacks with different impact levels

 #### Feet
-- Noise reduction
+- SILENCE: Noise reduction

 #### Skull
-- Hacking
+- Hacking (passive)
   - Interfacing with consoles, cameras and computers without knowing the username and password
-- Reflexes
-  - Slows down time for everything except the mouse control
+- REFLEXES: Slows down time for everything except the mouse control
-  - Get as much Max Payne into this as possible